apache/ignite-extensions/modules/cdc-ext/README.txt

 ```console
 mvn clean install -f modules/cdc-ext -Pcheckstyle,extension-release,skip-docs -DskipTests
 ```

 The resulting binary will be located under 'target' directory.
 Unpack it to ignite binary root to enable CDC.

+For Linux/Macos you can use in the ignite root with cdc binary:

+$ unzip ignite-cdc-ext-bin.zip
+$ cp -r ignite-cdc-ext/* .

 Now, you have additional binary `$IGNITE_HOME/bin/kafka-to-ignite.sh` and `$IGNITE_HOME/libs/optional/ignite-cdc-ext` module.